 In 1977, the WHO recorded the last case of smallpox infection acquired outside a laboratory in Somalia.

-In 1979, smallpox was finally eradicated, after killing an estimated 300–500 million people in the 20th century.
+In 1979, smallpox was finally eradicated, after having killed an estimated 300–500 million people in the 20th century.

 In 1980, the WHO officially declared the world free of smallpox.

-By 1990, only 20 to 40% of children in developing countries were vaccinated against six diseases.
+In the 1990, only 20 to 40% of children in developing countries were vaccinated against six preventable infectious diseases.

 In 2000, the Global Alliance for Vaccines and Immunization was established to strengthen routine vaccinations and introduce new and underused vaccines in countries with a per capita GDP of under US$1,000.

-In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supports the safety and efficacy of thimerosal in vaccines.
+In 2001, thimerosal was removed from childhood vaccines in the United States as a precaution, even though evidence supported its safety and efficacy.

-In 2003, the SARS outbreak in East Asia resulted in an economic cost of $54 billion.
+In 2003, the SARS outbreak in East Asia resulted in an estimated economic cost of $54 billion.

 In 2004, 10 of the original 12 co-authors (not including Wakefield) published a retraction of the article and stated the following: "We wish to make it clear that in this paper no causal link was established between MMR vaccine and autism as the data were insufficient."